161st Medical Group Completes Joint-Service Training at NAS Sigonella

+More than 40 members of the 161st Medical Group, Arizona Air National Guard, completed a two-week Medical Facility Annual Training (MFAT) rotation at Naval Air Station Sigonella in July, advancing medical readiness and strengthening joint-service partnerships through real-world hospital experience.

-Personnel from the U.S. Navy of Naval Air Station Sigonella and 161st Arizona Air Refueling Wing Medical Group, stand together for a group photo on Naval Air Station Sigonella, Sicily, July.
-15, 2025.
-Airmen worked side-by-side with U.S. Navy medical personnel across a range of clinical and administrative settings.
+Over the 14-day training, Airmen worked side-by-side with U.S. Navy medical personnel across a range of clinical and administrative settings.
 The rotation enabled participants to complete core Air Force Specialty Code (AFSC) training tasks while gaining practical exposure to inpatient care environments.

-(U.S. Air National Guard photo by Staff Sgt.
-Shane Sanders.)
+“The MFAT at Sigonella codified our seamless joint medical partnership with our Navy counterparts,” said Chief Master Sgt.
+George Silvas, senior enlisted leader of the 161 MDG.
+“This platform offered our personnel hands-on, core task, training and overall experience in a true hospital setting.
+It was a great experience for all, with an invaluable positive impact on morale.”

+Personnel supported more than 485 patient interactions, including 213 direct care encounters by medics.
+Administrative specialists processed approximately 2,000 medical records, and public health teams conducted inspections and environmental surveillance in partnership with Navy preventive medicine staff.
+Additional training included water testing, noise dosimetry assessments, and food safety reviews.

 |Date Taken: